 Some people I sadly had to get away from.
 For example, the girl I had been dating for several years was nothing but trouble for me (I caused my share of damage in her life too, of course).
 There was no way I was going to be able to make it if I continued dating her.
 There was simply too much baggage in the relationship.
 We seemed to feed off each other’s dysfunction.
 Luckily, she made this one easy by breaking up with me first.
 Some problems solve themselves.

 There were other people who I simply had to cut out of my life.
 I had guys who I found myself calling “just to catch up,” after I had gotten sober.
 Of course, one thing led to another and I was high again before I knew it.
 They had to go.
 I didn’t feel good about it, but I blocked their phone numbers and deleted their contact information from my phone.
 I still feel guilty about it sometimes.
 They were my friends after all.
 For all I know, they’re still wondering what happened to me, just like I’m wondering what became of them.

 A Bittersweet Ending

 And then there was another group of people in my life.
 These were old friendships that I wouldn’t call “toxic.”
 Maybe they weren’t the best relationships, but they weren’t dysfunctional.
 These were people who drank and used a lot—but not addicts.
 The type of people who smoke weed every day and play a lot of video games.
 As my life changed, I simply found myself spending less and less time with them.
 We still stay in touch—there’s nothing wrong with that.
 But now that I’m in recovery, our lives are taking different directions.
 It’s bittersweet, but it really sums up recovery.
-Over the last few years, I can honestly say that everything in my life has changed.
+Over the last few years of living sober, I can honestly say that everything in my life has changed.